 THEY live.
 I faw them return from the chace, like a stream of light.
-The fun was on their shields: In a line they descended the hill.
-Loud is the voice of C 2

-The youth; the war, my love, is near.
+The sun was on their shields: Like a ridge of sire they descended the hill.
+Loud is the voice of the youth; the war, my love, is near.
 To-morrow the enormous Dargo comes to try the force of our race.
 The race of Fingal he defies; the race of battle and wounds.

-CONNAL, I faw his fails like grey mist on the fable wave.
-They came to land.
+CONNAL, I faw his fails like grey mift on the fable wave.
+They flowly came to land.
 Connal, many are the warriors of Dargo!